iarna/funstream/README.md

 The second `filter` call actually returns the same stream object.
 This does mean that if you try to fork the streams in between it won't work.
 Sorry.

+### .ended() → Promise

+Returns a Promise that resolves when the stream emits an `end` event.
+If the stream emits an `error` event then it will reject.

 ### .pipe(target[, opts]) → FunStream(target)